 Don't worry too much about pests.
 Buckeyes are native trees and are virtually pest and disease free.
 However, they can be hit by a disease called leaf blotch.
 It doesn't kill the buckeye, but the leaves will look scorched and fall early.

 The biggest issue of all is the toxicity of the tree and its seeds.
-Any part of the tree can be poisonous, and if children eat the nuts, it will destroy their kidneys.
+Any part of the tree can be poisonous, and if children eat the nuts, they may destroy their kidneys.
 If you have small kids or pets that like to chew on tree parts, this may not be the tree for you.